maricic89/wirBackend/readme.md

 # ALTER USER 'root'@'localhost' IDENTIFIED BY 'wir';
 (You need to use ; at the end, and this command is changing initial password)
 # CREATE USER 'wir'@'%' IDENTIFIED BY 'wir';
-(This command crate user wir)
+(This command crate userEntity wir)
 # GRANT ALL PRIVILEGES ON *.* to 'wir'@'%';
-(This command gives all privileges on wir user)
+(This command gives all privileges on wir userEntity)
 # CRATE DATABASE wir;
 (This command creates wir database)

-Now we have user (wir) with empty password and database (wir) Now if you are using linux just use
+Now we have userEntity (wir) with empty password and database (wir) Now if you are using linux just use
 # docker logs wir
 And find you address for local docker machine my is (host) 172.17.0.2 and default port is 3306 for mysql.